 Policies of this type are becoming scarce, but some readers may still have them.
 They have mostly been replaced by managed care arrangements, such as Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).
-You may remember fee for service plans from the early or middle parts of your career.
-They might have been called “indemnity plans.”
+Fee for service plans (FFS) are also called “indemnity plans.”

 Among the main characteristics of indemnity policies is that the cost of the medical care is “shared” only by the insured (you) and the insurance company.
 By use of the word “shared,” we refer to the division of the financial cost of getting health care.

 In a fee-for-service plan, the doctor or hospital does not have a “dog in the fight” from the standpoint of controlling health care costs.
 Instead, the provider delivers the care and sends a bill to the insurance company.
 Subject to the factors discussed below, the health insurance company pays the bill.

 - The policy will provide for a co-payment.
 A co-payment is an amount of money that you, the insured, usually must pay each time that you see a provider or get a prescription.

 - The policy will also provide for a deductible.
 This is a dollar amount of covered medical services that must be reached before the insurance company’s obligation to pay is triggered.
 You are responsible for all medical costs until that deductible is met.
 Remember that you may incur medical expenses that are not covered by the policy at all.
 If that happens, you will be responsible for them and they do not count against the deductible.